mathieuprog/query_builder/README.md

 QueryBuilder lets you express complex filtering and composition as plain Elixir data, without positional binding gymnastics and without manually building `dynamic/2` trees for the common cases.

-QueryBuilder lets you express “OR of AND groups” directly as nested lists:
+For example, QueryBuilder lets you express “OR of AND groups” directly as nested lists:

 ```elixir
 # (name == "Alice") OR (name == "Bob" AND deleted == false)